alex-byi/cayenne-di-java-modules-jlink/README.md

 #Important
 * If your project has circular dependencies you cannot build it using Java modules and jlink
-* If any module uses tests that use Java Reflection to access the packages of another module, then you will have to make the module completely open by adding the "open" keyword to the module info file. e.g.:
+* If any module uses tests that use Java Reflection to access the packages of another module, then you will have to make the module completely open by adding the "open" keyword to the module-info file. e.g.:
  ```
 open module someModuleName {
 ...